Køpi: Activities

 There were 50 people living in the house in 2016 and 50 in the wagenplatz, a yard next to the house where people lived in vehicles and wagons.
 In addition to being a housing project, the building hosted a variety of activities, including a bar, vegan café, concert venue, cinema, infoshop, gym, printing workshop, rehearsal space and a climbing wall.
 The project is run by a weekly plenary which takes place on Sundays.
 Only inhabitants of Köpi and members of projects using the space are allowed to attend.
 No mobile phones are permitted.

 A report by the Senate Department of Internal Affairs and the police in 2017 stated that "in general, it can be determined that the object Köpi 137 serves both as a retreat for left-motivated criminals and as a starting point for crimes."
 In response, a Køpi spokesperson stated that "the presence of police on our site is often met with hostility, the parking of tourist buses and structural changes in the area are perceived as an expression of gentrification processes.
 Displeasure about these things occasionally results in criminally relevant actions."

-By 2021, the estimated amount of residents had fallen to 30.
+By 2021, the estimated number of residents had fallen to 30.
 An eviction order was issued in September 2021, informing the remaining residents that they must vacate the property by 15 October.
 In response, 1.000 supporters of Køpi demonstrated on 3 October.
 600 emergency personnel monitored the demonstration.